BorisMolch/pfrontend-temp/content/jobs/ui-ux-designer-for-patchworld.md

 ### More about us

 PatchXR is a team of experienced, quality-driven music lovers and developers.
-Founded in 2020, we are a team of 11 developers and artists based in Copenhagen and Zurich with an international team hailing from all over the world.
+Founded in 2020, we are a fast growing **early stage startup**  in the **Creator Economy**.
+We are an international team of 11, working from our offices in Zurich and Copenhagen, and remotely from all over the world.

 We are currently working on PatchWorld, an advanced electronic music creation platform bundled with playful musical ‘EPs’ - unique VR worlds that encourage play.